This event has now finished. Read the draft Charter for Responsible Debate and learn more about this project here.

 Democracies pride themselves in allowing space for free political discussion as a way of peacefully working out compromises for how to live together in the context of opportunities for mutually beneficial cooperation and competition over scarce resources.
 Because of this, we need ways of disagreeing with each other and yet achieving common ground.
 Politics has always been a place of disagreement and debate, but recent politics – especially in the age of social media – seems to be increasingly polarised.
 So the question we want to address is whether there are there better and worse ways to disagree with one another?
 Can responsible public debate renew democracy?

-To do begin to do so, the Royal Society of Edinburgh’s Young Academy of Scotland is organising a 1-day event with politicians, media personalities, campaigners, activists and academics to share experience and propose possible principles for a draft Responsible Public Debate Charter for Scotland.
+To do begin to do so, the Royal Society of Edinburgh’s Young Academy of Scotland organised a 1-day event with politicians, media personalities, campaigners, activists and academics to share experience and propose possible principles for a draft Responsible Public Debate Charter for Scotland.
 The event will be hosted by Matthew Chrisman, Professor of Philosophy at the University of Edinburgh, with the help of fellow YAS members Alice Konig, Peter McColl, and John O’Connor.
 Invited speakers include

 Harriet Harris – University Chaplain and Head of the Chaplaincy Service University of Edinburgh

 Ken Macintosh – Presiding Officer of the Scottish Parliament and an MSP for the West Scotland Region